 - Joint pain

-If your tongue or lips swell, call your doctor right away, or go to the emergency room.
+If your tongue or lips swell, call your provider right away, or go to the emergency room.
 You may be having a serious allergic reaction to the medicine.
 This is very rare.

-Call your doctor if you are having any of the side effects listed above.
-Also call your doctor if you are having any other unusual symptoms.
+Contact your provider if you are having any of the side effects listed above.
+Also call your provider if you are having any other unusual symptoms.